-Students who have been academically dismissed are able to appeal their dismissal.
-Students must appeal their dismissal by noon on the first Friday of the following semester.
-Students must send an appeal letter explaining the extraordinary circumstances that led to their dismissal and the steps they plan to take to improve their academic standing.
-Students must include supporting evidence with their appeal letter.
-Letters must be addressed to the Academic Appeal Committee and may be sent to records@cleary.edu.
-The Academic Appeal Committee will meet and make a determination on the student's appeal.
+Students who have been placed on Academic Probation are able to appeal to continue their program.
+To appeal the following needs to be submitted to the SAP Appeal Committee via email appeals@cleary.edu no later than noon on the first Friday of the following semester.
+The appeal needs to include the following information: 1) explain the extraordinary circumstances that led to their dismissal 2) the steps they plan to take to improve their academic standing 3) supporting evidence.
+The SAP Committee will review each appeal and render a decision and notify the student in writing.
 The Committee's decision is final.